 and not submit again to the yoke of slavery", 5:1.

 Biblical illustration, 4:21-23;

 The two women represent two covenants.

 "We are children, not of the slave but of the free woman."

 It is unclear why Paul has used the Hagar-Sarah illustration.
-Most commentators argue that Paul is seeking to reverse the Judaizers' use of the Hagar-Sarah story, ie. Paul's "lawless" believers are the children of Hagar, while those believers who respect the law are the children of Sarah and thus the children who properly inherit the Abrahamic promises.
+Most commentators argue that Paul is seeking to reverse the Judaizers' use of the Hagar-Sarah story, ie., Paul's "lawless" believers are the children of Hagar, while those believers who respect the law are the children of Sarah, and are thus the children who properly inherit the Abrahamic promises.
 From Paul's perspective, the story of Hagar and Sarah draws out the conclusion that the New Testament church is presently divided between a predominately nomist Jewish faction that rests on grace plus Law, a faction finding its support from the circumcision party in the Jerusalem church, and a Gentile / Hellenistic faction that rests on grace apart from Law, a faction coalesced around Paul and his missionary churches.

 v] Exposition: A simple exposition of this passage can be found in the linked pew-level Sermon Notes.